 Pocomoke Crape Myrtle was introduced in 2000 and it is such a special plant that only the exact plant will have the right color and growth rate.
 So it must be produced directly from bushes absolutely known to be right.
 Our plants are grown this correct way, from branch cuttings of these correctly identified parent bushes.
 That way every tree is identical to the original one.
 These take longer to produce, so avoid cheaper, seedling plants that will only be a disappointment.

 Pocomoke Crape Myrtle Grows as a small, compact bush, wider than it is high.
-It will grow to perhaps 2 feet tall in the garden, but only 19 inches tall in a container, even after several years.
+It will grow to perhaps 2 feet tall in the garden, but only 20 inches tall in a container, even after several years.
 It will be about 3 feet wide in a container and a little wider in the garden.
-So if you just have a little space to fill, or if you are looking for a low group of plants to use in the front of a border, or in a narrow strip, perhaps along a driveway, the Pocomoke Crape Myrtle makes an ideal choice.
-Even if the area is hot, sunny and dry your plants will thrive and flower for at least four months of the year.
+So if you just have a little space to fill, or if you are looking for a low group of plants to use in the front of a border, or in a narrow strip – perhaps along a driveway – the Pocomoke Crape Myrtle makes an ideal choice.
+Even if the area is hot, sunny and dry, your plants will thrive and flower for at least four months of the year.

 Choose a sunny spot for your Pocomoke Crape Myrtle.
 It should be planted in well-drained soil and not in a low-lying area of your garden.
-It will grow in all kinds of soil as long as they are not regularly wet and it has some salt-resistance so it can be planted close to a road.
+It will grow in all kinds of soil as long as they are not often soggy, and it has some salt-resistance, so it can be planted close to a road.
 It is important when planting crepe myrtles not to plant any deeper than the containers they are in and not to cover the roots with a lot of soil.
-So dig a hole two or three times wider than the pot, but no deeper.
+Dig a hole two or three times wider than the pot, but no deeper.
 Place your plants in the hole, replace most of the soil and firm it well down.
 Then water thoroughly and replace the rest of the soil, being careful not to cover the roots with any extra soil.